The 5% Deposit Scheme: What Perth First Home Buyers Need to Know

 How to Apply

 The process runs through a participating lender, not Housing Australia directly.
-In general:
+In general, the steps are:

-• Apply for pre-approval with a participating lender
+3. Apply for pre-approval with a participating lender.

-• Find a property within the price cap
+4. Find a property within the relevant cap.

-• The lender issues the guarantee as part of the settlement process
+5. The lender processes the Scheme guarantee as part of the loan approval and settlement process.

-Our Perth home loan brokers work with first home buyers on the Scheme regularly.
-We can check your eligibility, identify the most competitive lenders for your situation, and help you structure your application properly.
+Our Perth home loan brokers work with first home buyers on Scheme applications.
+We can help you check eligibility, compare participating lenders, understand borrowing capacity and structure your application properly.

 Check Your Eligibility with Us

-Speak with the team at Strategic Mortgages to find out if you qualify, which lenders are most competitive for your circumstances, and what your options look like.
+Speak with the team at Strategic Mortgages to find out whether you may qualify, which participating lenders may suit your circumstances, and what your options look like.
 The initial conversation is free and obligation-free.

 Frequently Asked Questions